Skip to content

 Manually setting the token

-If you need to configure authentication manually or having issues with authentication, you can use tokens.
+If you are having issues with authentication, or want to skip the authentication process, you can create an access token manually.
 See the Authentication Guide for details on how to obtain tokens.

 When used with the MCP server, MCP authentication is bypassed and the token is used directly.